dvatterott/dvatterott.github.io/source/_posts/2016-03-20-predicting-career-performance-from-rookie-performance.markdown

 title: "Predicting Career Performance from Rookie Performance"
 date: 2016-03-20 15:56:18 -0400
 comments: true
-categories: [Python, Data Analytics, open source, NBA, Machine Learning, Regression]
+categories: [Python, data analytics, open source, nba, machine learning, regression]
 ---

 As a huge t-wolves fan, I've been curious all year by what we can infer from Karl-Anthony Towns' great rookie season.
 To answer this question, I've create a simple linear regression model that uses rookie year performance to predict career performance.

 Many have attempted to predict NBA players' success via regression style approaches.
 Notable models I know of include [Layne Vashro's model](http://laynevashro.com/basketball/predsFAQ.html) which uses combine and college performance to predict career performance.
 Layne Vashro's model is a quasi-poisson GLM.
 I tried a similar approach, but had the most success when using ws/48 and OLS.
 I will discuss this a little more at the end of the post.